zenml-io/zenml/docs/book/developer-guide/steps-pipelines/inspecting-pipeline-runs.md

 run = example_pipeline.get_run(run_name=...)
 ```

-Besides steps, each run also has a collection of metadata which can be useful:
+Each run has a collection of useful metadata which you can access:

 **git_sha**
 The Git commit SHA that the pipeline run was performed on.
 This will only be set